Skip to main content

 Does Ozempic cause dry eyes?

-GLP-1 medications are not known to cause dry eyes directly.
-Some research actually suggests they may improve tear production.
-However, the common side effects of nausea and reduced appetite can lead to dehydration, which can worsen dry eye symptoms.
+GLP-1 medications are not clearly proven to cause dry eyes directly.
+Limited research has explored possible tear-production effects, but the common side effects of nausea and reduced appetite can lead to dehydration, which can worsen dry eye symptoms.
 Stay well hydrated and use artificial tears if needed.

 What is "Ozempic face" and does it affect my eyes?